douglas-guyett-mg/crimson-pangolin/documentation/working-memory/overview.md

 ### Central Coordination
 - **Memory Orchestrator**: Central coordinator that manages all memory operations
-- **Memory Plugin Interface**: Contract that all memory types must implement
+- **Memory Interface**: Contract that all memory types must implement
 - **Memory Type Registry**: Registry of available memory types and their capabilities

 ### Supporting Systems